Qing201/StudyNote/Machine_Learning/EEP596_AdvIntroML/AdvIntroML_Note.md

 + Class 5.2
 ```

-- Classical Linearl
+- Classical Lineal
   - SVD
   - PCA
   - LDA (Linear di)
-- Nun-linearl
+- Nun-lineal
   - Auto-Encoders
   - word2vec (word embeddings)
   - BERT (sentence embedding)
-  - CNN archtecture (Image embedding)
+  - CNN architecture (Image embedding)

-### SVD (Singluar Value Decomposition)
+### SVD (Singular Value Decomposition)
-Split the data in dataset and use number of matrix to reprensent, each matrix reprensent a dimation.
+Split the data in dataset and use number of matrix to represent, each matrix represent a dimension.
 It is bi-linear model
 $$X = U \Sigma V^T$$
 $X$: Data Matrix (Nxd)
-$\Sigma$: Scaling Matrix, it make sure the function can operation if $X$ is not normalized (Diagenal Matrix)
+$\Sigma$: Scaling Matrix, it make sure the function can operation if $X$ is not normalized (Diagonal Matrix)
-$U$ and $V$ are (Orthogonal matrix, example: $U_i$ and $U_j$ have same magenitude but drection is orthogonal in $\R^n$ dimention)
+$U$ and $V$ are (Orthogonal matrix, example: $U_i$ and $U_j$ have same magnitude but direction is orthogonal in $\R^n$ dimension)

 ![SVD](Image/SVD.png)
 Using Matrix Factorization

-Split the customers and products into two Matrix and use a vecter to represent each customers and products.
+Split the customers and products into two Matrix and use a vector to represent each customers and products.

 ### PCA (Principal Components Analysis)